Robert Gibson (wrestler)

-Robert Gibson (born Ruben Gibson, July 19, 1958) is an American professional wrestler.
+Robert Gibson (born Reuben Cain, July 19, 1958) is an American professional wrestler.
 He is best known as one half of the tag team known as The Rock 'n' Roll Express, with Ricky Morton.
 He has competed in singles competition also, and has won various singles championships throughout his career.
 Gibson was inducted into the WWE Hall of Fame as a member of The Rock 'n' Roll Express, on March 31, 2017.

 Professional wrestling career

-Early career (1975–1983)
+Early career (1977–1983)

 Gibson started wrestling as Robert Gibson in 1977.
 His first match was against Eddie Sullivan.
 He was trained by his brother Ricky Gibson and teamed with him in the southern territories.

 The Rock 'N Roll Express (1983–2003)

 In 1983, he formed the Rock 'N Roll Express with Ricky Morton.
 They feuded with The Midnight Express (Bobby Eaton and Dennis Condrey) in the CWA, several other territories, and, eventually, the feud carried over into the National Wrestling Alliance (NWA)'s Jim Crockett Promotions in 1985.
 They won the NWA Tag Title four times while there and feuded with the Four Horsemen, Ivan and Nikita Koloff, and the team of Rick Rude and Manny Fernandez.
 Even though he and Morton were of similar build and wrestled a similar style, Gibson was always booked as the stronger and more powerful of the two.

 Gibson was injured in 1990 and when he returned to World Championship Wrestling (WCW) in 1991, Morton turned on him to join The York Foundation.
 They feuded and Gibson teamed with Tom Zenk, but had no success and soon left WCW.
 Wrestled briefly as a singles in Puerto Rico for the World Wrestling Council.
 He rejoined Morton in Smoky Mountain Wrestling (SMW) and they feuded with the Heavenly Bodies led by Jim Cornette.
 Shortly before SMW's demise, Gibson turned heel and joined "Cornette's Army".
 The team then had a run in the USWA, followed by stints in the WWF in 1993 and WCW in 1996.
 In 1998, they were part of the "NWA" angle in the World Wrestling Federation (WWF) for a brief period.
 The Rock n' Roll express were awarded the NWA tag team championships before losing them to The Headbangers a month later.
 In 1998, he went on his own to wrestle for Extreme Championship Wrestling.
 On February 12, 2000, he returned to WCW as he lost to WCW World Television Champion Jim Duggan on WCW Saturday Night.
 Their last run in a big federation was with Total Nonstop Action Wrestling when they were part of Vince Russo's Sports Entertainment Xtreme faction.